fixie-ai/ai-jsx/packages/docs/docs/guides/prompting.md

 `ChatCompletion` is preferred because all the most powerful models are chat-based, and [it's best to start with the most powerful models](./brand-new.md#recommended-dev-workflow).

-To configure the output of `ChatCompletion`, use [`ModelProps`](../../packages/ai-jsx/src/core/completion.tsx).
+To configure the output of `ChatCompletion`, use `ModelProps` (`packages/ai-jsx/src/core/completion.tsx`).
 This allows you to do things like making the model more creative or precise, telling the model how long a response you want back, etc. Combined with the natural language of your [prompt](./brand-new.md#prompt-engineering), this is how you control the model's output.

 ## What about non-chat models?